-The small but delectable buffet at Oasis offers items straight from the grill, and from Sunday to Thursday, buffet-goers can sit back and enjoy all-you-can-eat selections including: slow-roasted short ribs, Spencer Gulf prawns, grass-fed flat iron steak, lamb-rosemary sausages and an appetising variety of salads and more, all served direct to the table upon order.
+The small but delectable buffet at Oasis offers items straight from the grill.
+From Sundays to Thursdays, buffet-goers can sit back and enjoy all-you-can-eat selections, including slow-roasted short ribs, Spencer Gulf prawns, grass-fed flat iron steak, lamb-rosemary sausages and an appetising variety of salads and more, all served direct to the table upon order.

-On Friday and Saturday, the buffet spread is extended to include a seafood bar on ice, and tasty sizzling vegetable dishes from the Mongolian grill.
+On Fridays and Saturdays, the buffet spread is extended to include a seafood bar on ice, and tasty sizzling vegetable dishes from the Mongolian grill.

-The variety is not exactly huge like some of the other buffets featured here, but the quality is of great standard.
+The variety is not exactly huge like some of the other buffets featured here, but the quality is great.
 With free-flow beers and wines, the price tag is pretty worthwhile for diners looking to chill by the poolside.

-Most hotel buffets in Singapore have themed buffets that happen occasionally, which you definitely want to call ahead and check for any special dishes and promotions — their relevant hotel websites should also indicate any upcoming special theme.
+Most hotel buffets in Singapore have themed buffets that happen occasionally, so you definitely want to call ahead and check for any special dishes and promotions—the relevant hotel websites should also indicate any upcoming special themes.
 It’s wise to check for credit card promotions as well.

 To be honest, many of the Singapore seafood buffets start to taste similar, with offerings like lobster, oyster, king crabs, clams that appear across many hotel restaurants’ spreads.
-Standards on these seafood items are typically of good quality, but not that differentiated from one another.
+These seafood items are typically of good quality, but they aren’t that different from one another.